Listening is arguably one of the most difficult skills in communications, and we’re getting worse at it.

 What about notes?
 Do you really need to take notes?
 Ask the person to follow-up with their points in writing, if necessary.
 If you must, make short punchy notes.
 If you find yourself clarifying your notes instead of listening, stop immediately.

 If you’re not ready to listen – you’ve been caught unawares in the lift, a topic comes up as a tangent during another conversation – say you’re not ready to listen, but immediately give a deadline that’s sooner than later.
 (There are times when it’s OK to avoid.
-Go here.
+Go to this post: Managing Conflict – Avoiding.
 However, the issue of deadline is just as acute.)

 2. Open your mind.
 Don’t judge.
 Only listen.
 If you have a problem focusing, repeat what the person is saying in your head.